Concept | The dataiku package¶

 The meat of the recipe is left to you because Dataiku assists where it can, but otherwise, it stays out of your way.

-# -*- coding: utf-8 -*- import dataiku import pandas as pd, numpy as np from dataiku import pandasutils as pdu # Read recipe inputs mydataset = dataiku.Dataset("mydataset") mydataset_df = mydataset.get_dataframe() # Compute recipe outputs from inputs # TODO: Replace this part by your actual code that computes the output, as a Pandas dataframe # NB: DSS also supports other kinds of APIs for reading and writing data.
+# -*- coding: utf-8 -*- import dataiku import pandas as pd, numpy as np from dataiku import pandasutils as pdu # Read recipe inputs mydataset = dataiku.Dataset("mydataset") mydataset_df = mydataset.get_dataframe() # Compute recipe outputs from inputs # TODO: Replace this part by your actual code that computes the output, as a Pandas dataframe # NB: Dataiku also supports other kinds of APIs for reading and writing data.
 Please see doc. mydataset_processed_df = mydataset_df # For this sample code, simply copy input to output # Write recipe outputs mydataset_processed = dataiku.Dataset("mydataset_processed") mydataset_processed.write_with_schema(mydataset_processed_df)

-Interaction with Other Objects¶
+Interaction with other objects¶

 You can use the dataiku package for low-level interaction with other objects in Dataiku: for instance, managed folders, saved models, metrics & checks, and more!